romjacket/skeletonKey/ReadMe.md

 This software is for personal, non-commercial use only.
 You may not deploy or distribute this tool in any manner which facilitates financial profit.
-Only authorized parties may distribute this tool which include closed-source software.
+You may not distribute this tool to include any additional closed-source software.

 In no way may you deploy this tool to promote piracy.

 You must include this readme file when distributing any binary.

-You cannot modify this readme file or any other included license file in any manner not created or modified by romjacket via the original deployment tool.
+You may modify this readme file or any other included license file in any manner not created or modified by romjacket via the original deployment tool.